neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/CustomContentElements.rst

 	* First, the Fluid Template does not need to know anything about *Nodes*.
 It just needs to know that it outputs a certain property, but not where it came from.

-	* Because the rendering is decoupled from the data storage this way, we can easily instanciate the TypoScript object directly, manually setting a `videoUrl`::
+	* Because the rendering is decoupled from the data storage this way, we can easily instantiate the TypoScript object directly, manually setting a `videoUrl`::

 		page.body.parts.teaserVideo = My.Package:YouTube {